dentolos19/Shulkerbox/docs/wiki/Home.md

     - [WebKitGTK](https://packages.ubuntu.com/focal/libwebkit2gtk-4.0-37): `sudo apt install libwebkit2gtk-4-37`
 2. Download the latest version of the app via the [releases page](https://github.com/dentolos19/Shulkerbox/releases/latest).
 3. Extract the downloaded zip file somewhere that does not require superuser privileges.
-4. Make sure that the executable file has permissions: `chmod +rwx ./Shulkerbox`
+4. Make sure that the executable file has permissions: `chmod +rwx ./Shulkerbox.Desktop`
-5. Run the file `Shulkerbox`.
+5. Run the file `Shulkerbox.Desktop`.